A Gnome Named Gnorm: Production

-While working on The Monster Squad, Winston was approached by Peter Hyams, a frequent collaborator of his, who brought forward a script then called Gnome.
-The idea was considered a special effects challenge, but with Winston's experience and expertise the project moved forward.
-He began concept work for the Gnorm character while on location during the filming of Leviathan.
+While working on The Monster Squad, Winston recalled that producer Peter Hyams mentioned a script then called Gnome.
+Hyams and Winston discussed how to create the "little gnome character," a special effects challenge that had been preventing the project from moving forward.
+Winston began concept work for the Gnorm character while on location during the filming of Leviathan.

 The film was announced in 1988 as Upworld with Hall set to star.
-Winston had become famous for his makeup and special effects work on films such as The Terminator and Aliens, the latter earning him an Academy Award, but he had yet to debut as a director.
+Winston had become famous for his makeup and special effects work on films such as Predator and Aliens, the latter earning him an Academy Award, but he had yet to debut as a director.
 (Reports of Upworld preceded the release of his first film Pumpkinhead.)
 The film was originally scheduled for Christmas 1989—a date which would shift several times in the next few years.

 The filmmakers' goal was to create a "straightforward action movie," described as a combination of E.T. and 48 Hrs.
 The Gnorm character was designed as an elaborate puppet with intentionally inhuman proportions so that audiences would not think it was an actor in a suit, although child actors were still used for some shots.
 Winston wanted the Gnorm puppet to be as lifelike as possible.
 He referenced the recent box-office bomb Howard the Duck in strong terms, wanting to avoid what he considered the "fucking embarrassing" special effects of that film.

 Shooting lasted 46 days, starting in late 1988 and ending early 1989.
 The film's original ending, described as a "heart-rending" scene where Gnorm returns to the underworld, tested poorly with audiences.
 Winston re-shot an ending intended to be more upbeat and humorous.